tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Take the example of the following sentence:

-“Bob is interested in the Mona Lisa.”
+> “Bob is interested in the Mona Lisa.”

 To a human, this is information because we know how to parse this sentence into meaning.
 That is what learning to speak is all about.
 To a computer, however, it is just a meaningless collection of 1s and 0s.

 If we break this sentence up into three parts and define each part in a way that software can understand, then a computer can attempt to find meaning in it.
 For example, we can tell the computer that we have two “things”, “*Bob”* and “*Mona Lisa”*, and one “relationship”, “*is interested in”*.

-With these three data points, three “atoms” or data, we have the simplest form of information, an information “molecule”, so to speak.
+With these three data points, three “atoms” of data, we have the simplest form of information, an information “molecule”, so to speak.
 The “things” are called *objects*, and the “relationship” is called a *predicate*.
 Together they are called a *triplet*.
 We may have some other triplets about Bob, such as, he is a person, he is a friend of Alice, etc.… and we can bind these triplets together quite naturally.

 <center><img src="../Images/045-monalisa.jpg" style="width:4.67639in;height:3.125in" alt="example-graph.jpg" /></center>
 Predicates can be just about anything… “lives in”, “has a”, “enjoys”, etc. Objects, however, are part of much larger, more structured hierarchies, much like the holarchies above.